cortex-js/cortexjs.io/docs/compute-engine/13-guide-compile.md

   createTarget(options?: Partial<CompileTarget>): CompileTarget;

   /**
-   * Compiles an expression to an executable form.
+   * Compiles an expression to a CompilationResult.
-   * For non-JavaScript targets, this typically returns a function
+   * For non-JavaScript targets, this typically returns a result
-   * that returns the source code as a string.
+   * with the source code in the `code` property.
    */
-  compileToExecutable(
+  compile(
     expr: BoxedExpression,
     options?: CompilationOptions
-  ): CompiledExecutable;
+  ): CompilationResult;
 }
 ```